2012–13 NBA season: Regular season

 The regular season started on October 30, 2012, when the 2011–12 NBA champions Miami Heat defeated the Boston Celtics 120–107.
 The regular season ended on April 17, 2013.
 The entire schedule was released on July 26, 2012.

 For the first time since 2008, the NBA did not schedule any Thanksgiving games.
 The NBA's annual Christmas games featured, in chronological order, the Boston Celtics at the Brooklyn Nets, the New York Knicks at the Los Angeles Lakers, the Oklahoma City Thunder at the Miami Heat, the Houston Rockets at the Chicago Bulls, and the Denver Nuggets at the Los Angeles Clippers (thus the Staples Center was in the rare situation of hosting two NBA games on the same day).

 A regular season game took place at the O2 Arena in London, United Kingdom between the Detroit Pistons and the New York Knicks on January 17, 2013.
 The Knicks won the game 102–87.

+The Boston Celtics and Indiana Pacers played 81 games instead of the scheduled 82.
+A Pacers-Celtics game in Boston was initially postponed in the aftermath of the 2013 Boston Marathon bombing.
+Because this happened very late in the regular season (leaving little time in which either team could play on a new date in Boston) and the results would not have affected that season's standings, the NBA decided to vacate the game for good.